 As you can see, 2010-2012 was a relatively wet period, while the last couple of years have seen reservoir levels well below the historical average.
 Spring of 2013 was the last time before this recent drought that reservoirs were at or above their historic levels.

 These graphs are created dynamically using data from the California Department of Water Resources (updated daily), so you can check this post occasionally to see how the precipitation are changing the levels of water in the state reservoirs.

-late March 2016 update: The storage in the reservoirs has jumped up dramatically in the past few weeks.
+late March 2016: The storage in the reservoirs has jumped up dramatically in the past few weeks.
 Many of the reservoirs in the North are close to their capacity and are letting out water in preparation for the snowmelt.
 Reservoirs in the central and southern part of the state have less water.

-January 2017 update: The huge storm in California has finally pushed reservoir levels above their historical average for the first time since the spring of 2013 (almost 4 years).
+January 2017: The huge storm in California has finally pushed reservoir levels above their historical average for the first time since the spring of 2013 (almost 4 years).
 Unfortunately, all that rain has been accompanied by a bit of flooding in some areas.
 Hopefully, snow pack and reservoir levels will hopefully continue to improve.